redcode-labs/neurax/README.md

 <br></br>
 ## New in v.
 2.5
-- Optional background execution of the binary in command stager (`N.StagerBg`)
+- Optional background execution of the second-stage binary (`N.StagerBg`)
 - Command stager saves and executes in context-local path
 - It also removes the downloaded binary right after successful execution
 - Removed synchronized command execution mechanism for speed/stability reasons.